George Coyne: Retirement

 Coyne's tenure at the Vatican Observatory ended with the appointment of Argentine astronomer José Gabriel Funes to succeed him on August 19, 2006.
 Funes rejected tabloid speculation that Coyne's dispute with Schönborn had anything to do with his retirement.
 Coyne, then 73, said the idea was "simply not true".

-In retirement, Coyne discussed that he did not, and other Christians should not, have problems reconciling his faith in Christ with scientific topics such as the multiverse, Big Bang, stellar nucleosynthesis, solar nebular theory, the geological time scale, abiogenesis, evolution, and extraterrestrial life.
+In retirement, Coyne discussed that he did not, and other Christians should not, have problems reconciling his faith in Christ with contemporary scientific topics.
 In 2008, with Michael Heller, he co-authored Comprehensible Universe: The Interplay of Science and Theology.

 Interviewed in the 2008 documentary film Religulous by political commentator Bill Maher, Coyne said that since all of the scriptures are written around/between 2000 BC and 200 AD, and modern science has only come into existence in the last couple of hundred years, the scriptures contain no science and should not be taught as science.
 He said:

 In 2015 Coyne applauded Pope Francis for discussing the importance of caring for the environment and addressing the need for Christians to tackle the issue of climate change caused by human activity.
 He described Francis' encyclical Laudato Si' as "probably the most challenging encyclical since the great social encyclicals of Pope Leo XIII and Pope Pius XI in the 19th and early 20th centuries, which discussed the rights and duties of capital and labor".
 Coyne thought it "may very well provoke one of the most important dialogues between science and religion since the days of Charles Darwin".

 Coyne died of bladder cancer on February 11, 2020, at a hospital in Syracuse at the age of 87.